Guidelines for FEBS Collaborative Developmental Scholarships

 a.
 An outline of the research proposal on no more than two A4-sized pages of single-spaced text set out under the following headings (to be uploaded in pdf format):

-i. title (or prospective title) of the PhD thesis;
+i. for PhD students, title (or prospective title) of the PhD thesis; for PhD holders, title of research project;

 ii. nature of the work and outline of the experiments proposed;

-iii. how this complements the objectives of the thesis;
+iii. how this complements the objectives of the the PhD thesis or (for PhD holders) research project;

 iv. why it is necessary to travel to a laboratory in another country to perform the work;